 Initial Outage Plan means the outage plan developed in Years 3-6 and beyond.

 Network Options Assessment means the process and the report produced by The Company acting as SO in accordance with Standard Condition C27 (The Network Options Assessment process and reporting requirements).

+CATO-TO Connections Sub Group means the Sub-group for the delivery, progression and commissioning of a CATO-TO Connection Project.
+The Leading Parties of the groups shall normally consist of the pre-existing TO (PTO) being connected to, the CATO and The Company.

 General Provisions